This post may include affiliate links. Thank you for your support.

 They are exactly what they sound like: walnuts that have been candied!
 Each nut is coated in an egg white mixture and cinnamon sugar, which hardens into a magical, sweet coating when baked.

-Even better, making these easy candied walnuts at home is so much less expensive than buying them from the store.
+Even better, making these easy sugared walnuts at home is so much less expensive than buying them from the store.
 And, in my opinion, they taste better too.

 Today, we’re making maple candied walnuts by adding a little bit of pure maple syrup to the egg white mixture.
 The natural flavor of the syrup really comes through, making these tiny treasures extra sweet!